oceanicos/oceanicospy/docs/_build/html/_sources/index.rst

-This is the documentation for oceanicospy, a Python package for handling most of the programming tasks related with analysis of in-situ data, reading observations from a set of differentes sensors,automatize the modelling worfkflow and plotting some common and practical figures.
+This is the documentation for oceanicospy, a Python package for handling most of the programming tasks related with analysis of in-situ data, reading observations from a set of differentes sensors, automatize the modelling worfkflow and plotting some common and practical figures.

 Add your content using ``reStructuredText`` syntax.
 See the